 Redistricting 2022

 Redistricting is the process of redrawing district boundaries with the goal of equal voter representation.
-According to the 2020 United States Census data, the City of Wichita Falls City Council Districts are not of sufficiently equal population and District lines must be redrawn to comply with the "one-person one-vote" principle, Voting Rights Act, and applicable federal and state laws.
+According to the 2020 United States Census data, the City of Wichita Falls City Council Districts were not of sufficiently equal population, and District were redrawn to comply with the "one-person one-vote" principle, Voting Rights Act, and applicable federal and state laws.

 The City of Wichita Falls contracted with Allison, Bass and Magee, L.L.P. to provide redistricting services.
 On December 7, 2021, the City Council approved Resolution 151-2021 initiating the redistricting process, establishing criteria for redistricting, and appointing an advisory committee.
 The committee met with Bob Bass on March 21, 2022, and reviewed the initial demographic assessment and proposed plan.
-The table below shows the current population by District and the population by District under the proposed redistricting plan.
+The table below shows the population distribution prior to redistricting and the population distribution in the adopted redistricting plan.

 District 11965720248